Linux Kernel

 The Linux kernel is at the heart of today's Internet.
 Unfortunately, because it's written in C, it has a long history of memory safety vulnerabilities.

 Securing the Linux kernel is imperative if we want a secure Internet.
 One of the best ways we can do that is by making it possible to write Linux kernel modules (e.g. drivers) in a memory safe language.
-To be honest, when we first starting thinking about how to bring memory safety to the Linux kernel, the problem seemed intractable.
+To be honest, when we first started thinking about how to bring memory safety to the Linux kernel, the problem seemed intractable.

 What We've Done